johnbintz/jasmine-headless-webkit/index.md

 MyLibrary.root_url = <%= api_root_path %>
 {% endhighlight %}

-This support is still pretty early, so as myself and others discover the best way to set up code that can be used in both places, those practices will be outlined here.
+Sprockets support is still pretty new, so as myself and others discover the best way to set up code that can be used in both places, those practices will be outlined here.

 #### Caching, caching, caching